Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 If you want your tie to make a statement rather than just blend in, this one’s for you.
 The Balthus is arty, big, and takes a degree of confidence to wear.

 First worn back in the 1930s by the Polish-French artist Balthasar Klossowski, it caused quite a stir.
-The reason for its size is that the wide end is wrapped many times around the narrow end.
+Its size is due to the wide end being wrapped many times around the narrow end.

 As a result, the tie ends up being very short.
 Wear it if you dare, and you’ll most definitely get noticed:

-- Fold it to the left across the front of the narrow part.
+9. Fold it to the left across the narrow front side.

-- Pass it back down inside the loop that appears at the front.
+11. Pass it back down through the loop at the front.

-- Pull down to tighten and slide up to fit snug around the neck.
+12. Pull down to tighten, then slide up to fit snugly around the neck.
 Tying a Bathus knot is no mean feat, so well done if you got it right the first time!

 Tie Fabrics